TurboSource-Marialis/machtiani/README.md

 - [ ] If remote url for machtiani (machtiani) is not present, cli should ask for the remote url and then add to remote.
 - [ ] Filter commit embeddings per oids in branch so it works regardless of branch checked out.
 - [ ] Version the file summary embeddings and tag commits at HEAD of work tree of code project so it can be switch to reflect code project branch.
+- [ ] Test to ensure that no binaries are indexed or sought in retrieval results.
+- [ ] Improve output formatting (some spacing) and specific input tokens for estimates.